 If stories are not being completed and continue to be carried through multiple sprints, consider putting fewer stories into a sprint.
 Then swarm your team members onto stories to identify and resolve team bottlenecks.

 - Holidays and vacations

 Holidays and vacations affect velocity, too.
-If a team members is going to be out for an extended period of time, consider supplementing the missing team member with another resource so that you don’t adversely impact your release forecast.
+If a team member is going to be out for an extended period of time, consider supplementing the missing team member with another resource so that you don’t adversely impact your release forecast.